OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 #### New Features

 - **Deploy Tab Apps to Static Web App**: Azure Static Web Apps, an automatic service for building and deploying full-stack web apps to Azure from a code repository, is now the default solution for deploying Tab-based applications in Teams Toolkit.
+If you prefer the old way using Azure Storage, please refer to this [sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/hello-world-tab-codespaces).

 ### Enhancements

-- **Clean up `.deployment` Folder in Between Deployments**: Teams Toolkit now cleans up the `.deployment` folder in the build directory before each deployment, addressing a [known issue](https://github.com/OfficeDev/TeamsFx/issues/10075) and reducing deployment time.
+- **Clean up `.deployment` Folder in between Deployments**: Teams Toolkit now cleans up the `.deployment` folder in the build directory before each deployment, addressing a [known issue](https://github.com/OfficeDev/TeamsFx/issues/10075) and reducing deployment time.

 - **Optimized Dev Tunnel Expiration**: Inactive Dev Tunnel instances will now be automatically cleaned up after an hour, mitigating Dev Tunnel instance limitation errors.